Anton-Wilhelm-Amo-Straße (Berlin U-Bahn)

-Anton-Wilhelm-Amo-Straße (before 2025 Mohrenstraße) is a Berlin U-Bahn station on line U2, located in the district of Mitte.
+Anton-Wilhelm-Amo-Straße is a Berlin U-Bahn station on line U2, located in the district of Mitte.

 The station is located at the western end of the eponymous Anton-Wilhelm-Amo-Straße, which runs in an east-west direction.
 Its western entrance opens up to the north-south crossing Wilhelmstraße and is located opposite the junction with Voßstraße.
 The east entrance is located at Glinkastraße.